canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 > “Oh, I’ve done what Cosgrad told me to do.”
 They curled up on their side and smiled at the moon.
 “Cosgrad told me that if I ever lost all hope, I should use his ideas, and change my flesh to change my thoughts.
 Drugs, he said, entheogenic drugs, ergot and psilocin mushrooms”—the Womb groaned loudly at that—“they are all known to relieve the Oriati Emotional Disease, to transform the wounded personality.
 ‘Don’t be arrogant, Tau,’ he told me, ‘you’re wise enough to know you need help in every other part of your life, so don’t pretend you can force yourself back to sanity all alone.’

-The 'Oriati Emotional Disease' is the Falcresti term for depression, which is naturally racialised.
+The 'Oriati Emotional Disease' is a Falcresti term seemingly analogous to depression, but very overtly racialised and narrativised as being a uniquely Oriati response to social isolation.
 (Aminata intervenes so Tau is treated, as in real drug overdoses, using activated charcoal to absorb the active drug molecules and emetics to flush the stomach.)

-'Change your flesh to change your thoughts'!
+Anyway, there it is: 'change your flesh to change your thoughts'!
 Isn't that just the statement of this article's whole theme?

 As with all efforts towards Falcresti conditioning, it is much less effective than they imagine; a relationship to drugs characterised by arrogance, callousness and delusion.
 'Ant juice' does not make its recipient smarter, though its stimulant effects and false clarity are clearly addicting.
 What Tau needs---and gets, thankfully!---is social support and understanding in a moment of crisis, not a last ditch desperate attempt to hammer their psyche back into shape.